TKTS

 The TKTS ticket booths in New York City and London sell Broadway and Off-Broadway shows and dance events and West End theatre tickets, respectively, at discounts of 20–50% off the face value.
 It is owned by the Theatre Development Fund, a non-profit.

 New York City

 New York City's TKTS (which is pronounced phonetically as spelled-out "tee kay tee ess") first opened in 1973 and is operated by the Theatre Development Fund.

+In 1974, the Fund opened a second booth, on William Street in Lower Manhattan.
+In 1983 it moved to the mezzanine of the South Tower of the World Trade Center.
+It opened earlier in the day than the Times Square location and usually had shorter lines.
+After the terrorist attack on September 11, 2001, brought down the twin towers, the booth moved to Bowling Green in Lower Manhattan and then to the South Street Seaport.

-Currently, there are two locations: one in Duffy Square (at West 47th Street and Broadway, the north end of Times Square); and another at Lincoln Center for the Performing Arts in the David Rubenstein Atrium.
-The Downtown Brooklyn (Jay Street and Myrtle Avenue Promenade) TKTS closed in 2018, and the South Street Seaport TKTS in Lower Manhattan (replacing the outpost formerly located in the lobby of the World Trade Center, which was destroyed in the September 11, 2001 attacks), did not reopen after the 2020 pandemic.
+As of 2026 there are two locations: one in Duffy Square (at West 47th Street and Broadway, the north end of Times Square); and another at Lincoln Center for the Performing Arts in the David Rubenstein Atrium.
+The Downtown Brooklyn (Jay Street and Myrtle Avenue Promenade) TKTS opened in 2008 and closed in 2018.
+The South Street Seaport location did not reopen after closing during the 2020 Covid pandemic.